capactio/capact/docs/content-development/guide.md

 > to ensure Argo will be able to get the output artifacts from the container.
 > It's [a known issue](https://github.com/argoproj/argo-workflows/issues/1256) with the PNS executor, which Capact uses for executing Argo workflows.

 We only updated the user password.
-Now you need to update the Confluence settings.
+Now you need to update the Mattermost settings.
 At this point you should know how to do this.

 Before using the new Interface you again need to populate data with the populator and run a new action.
 You can use the same GraphQL queries as before.
 Just change Query Variables: